corda/corda/docs/source/aws-vm-explore.rst

 Now your AWS environment is configured you can switch back to the Testnet web application and click on the copy to clipboard button to get a one time installation script.

-(If you have not already set up your account on Testnet then please visit https://testnet.corda.network and sign up.)
+.. note:: If you have not already set up your account on Testnet then please visit https://testnet.corda.network and sign up.

 .. image:: resources/testnet-platform.png
    :scale: 50 %